RaSla/docker-magic/2-docker-compose/py3-scale/README.md

 py3_2    | 172.18.0.7 - - [22/Oct/2019 08:38:57] "GET / HTTP/1.1" 200 -
 ```

-This means that the composition is working as it should.
-Stop it and run Compose in Daemon mode:
+This means that the Composition is working as it should.
+Stop it and run Composition in Daemon mode:
 ```bash
    Press [CTRL]+[C] in TTY-console to stop Compose